code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 [Spring Security](https://projects.spring.io/spring-security/){:target="_blank"} is a framework that focuses on providing both [authentication](https://en.wikipedia.org/wiki/Authentication){:target="_blank"} and [authorization](https://en.wikipedia.org/wiki/Authorization){:target="_blank"} to Java applications.

-The following example shows how to setup a PrimeFaces in combination with Spring Security, Spring Boot and Maven.
+The following example shows how to setup a PrimeFaces in combination with Spring Security, Spring Boot, and Maven.

 # General Project Setup